Which is a better business opportunity – Dropshipping, or Amazon FBA? Let’s break it down for you!

 Amazon is a marketplace where you can list and sell your products.
 You can choose from two models: FBA (Fulfillment By Amazon) and FBM (Fulfillment By Merchant).

 In Amazon FBA, you send your inventory to Amazon’s warehouse and list the products on the Amazon website.
-When a customer orders your product on Amazon, Amazon picks, packs, and ships the order from their warehouse for you.
+When a customer orders your product on Amazon, Amazon picks-packs, and ships the order from their warehouse for you.
 In addition, they deal with customer service and returns, just like dropshipping.

 Amazon’s FBA program is a great opportunity for sellers who cater to a large audience.
 It’s a perfect business model for those who want to scale their business quickly.

-Before we delve into the details, the table below will help you get an overview of Amazon FBA and dropshipping model.
+Before we delve into the details, the table below will help you get an overview of the Amazon FBA and dropshipping model.

 To help you pick the right model between Amazon FBA and dropshipping, let’s look at the pros and cons of each model.